Edit Blog Post

 where were we before?

-they were expecting a lengthy gun battle should bank raiders turn up.
+lengthy gun battle should bank raiders turn up.
 Hmm.
 I managed to get money out and went for a drink in the local McDonald's to find that even here there were 2 armed guards and nearby there was a gun shop called "Shooters".
 I didn't invest in a piece though.
 I'm already packing a Swiss army knife and I have an orange belt in karate...

 Another thing we noticed as soon as we arrived on Bohol was the number of signs about God everywhere.
 Now, the Philippines are well known for being very Catholic - being ruled by Spain can, no doubt, do that to a country.
 But even when we lived in Spain we didn't see this many religious messages and signs everywhere.
 By the side of the road were signs telling how God would thank you for driving carefully.
 On the way into the city there was a big mureal on the way saying